diegohosilver/diegohosilver/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-dhsdesouza-0077B5?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/dhsdesouza/)

 - 🔭 I’m currently working as Full-Stack Software Engineer
-- ℹ️ Here you will find some of my projects
 - 💬 I speak English, Spanish and Portuguese so feel free to reach out to me in any of those languages
+- ℹ️ Here you will find some of my college and personal projects as well

 <div style="margin-bottom: 40px"></div>